MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 - A project administrator disabled a service.
 In this case, no one has access to the disabled service.
 To determine whether a service is disabled, see [Turn an Azure DevOps service on or off](../settings/set-services.md).
 - A Project Collection Administrator disabled a preview feature, which disables it for all project members in the organization.
 For more information, see [Manage preview features](../../project/navigation/preview-features.md).
 - Group rules governing the user’s access level or project membership are restricting access.
-To troubleshoot, see [Membership in a security group that has less access or permissions](#membership-in-a-security-group-with-lesser-permissions).
+To troubleshoot, see [Determine a user's access level and subscription status](#determine-a-users-access-level-and-subscription-status).
 - Custom rules have been defined to a work item type’s workflow.
 To investigate, see [Rules applied to a work item type that restrict select operation](#rules-applied-to-a-work-item-type-that-restrict-select-operations).

 ## Determine a user's access level and subscription status